Updated: 5 December 2020

 However, as was – and all too often still is! – typical of academic teaching, the exploration of matters psychological was in a very abstracted manner.
 It would be another 25 years later, with my exposure to the Gravesian approach and its Spiral Dynamics ‘build’ – plus training in Neuro-Linguistic Programming (NLP) – that l learned how to use Psychology effectively.
 Because I studied NLP, I saw not only how to use the behavioural sciences to really help others resolve debilitating issues but also to reflect on what it all meant for me, what my weaknesses and hang-ups were and to develop strategies over time to free me from limiting beliefs (aka maladaptive schemas).
 From learning to understand myself in a deeper way, I became more able to help others.

 I also survived my time of being a ‘born-again’ Christian.
 Having been ‘converted’ at the age of 16, perhaps being vulnerable through my questing for knowledge, I pursued my faith with zealotry for some 7 years.
 I had some incredible experiences before becoming progressively disillusioned.
-To date I have been reluctant to discuss my disillusionment with those of any kind of faith in God.
+For many years I was reluctant to discuss my disillusionment with those of any kind of faith in God.
 To have the sense of ‘walking with God’ is unbelievably uplifting and I would never want to undermine anyone’s faith to take that away from them – unless pursuit of that faith presented real danger to others.
 Even so, I believe my ‘faith experience’ has given me an insight into how faith memes can produce the schemas that will drive people to kill other people in the service of their ‘god’.
 It has also shown me just how enabling and life-enhancing faith in God can be.

 Although my mid-70s teacher training included a module on the Psychology of Child Development, for much of the 1980s my attentions were largely elsewhere.
 After a year in teaching – a profession to which I returned in 2001 – I was enticed into the world of industry & commerce, working initially as an export despatch controller.
 Jobs in manufacturing, the theatre, the licensed trade and then in administration followed.